- The Life of a Glacier

-Glaciers periodically retreat or advance, depending on the amount of snow accumulation or ablation that occurs.
-This retreat or advance refers only to the position of the terminus, or snout, of the glacier.
-Even as it retreats, the glacier still deforms and moves down slope, like a conveyor belt.
-For most glaciers, retreating and advancing are very slow occurrences, noticeable only over a long time.
+Glaciers periodically retreat or advance, depending on the amount of snow accumulation or evaporation or melt that occurs.
+This retreat and advance refers only to the position of the terminus, or snout, of the glacier.
+Even as it retreats, the glacier still deforms and moves downslope, like a conveyor belt.
+For most glaciers, retreating and advancing are very slow occurrences, requiring years or decades to have a significant effect.
 However, when glaciers retreat rapidly, movement may be visible over a few months or years.
 For instance, massive glacier retreat has been recorded in Glacier Bay, Alaska.
 Glaciers that once terminated in the ocean have now receded onto land, retreating far up valleys.
 Over the past several decades, scientists and researchers have begun to capture data and photographic evidence of this recession over time.

 Alternatively, glaciers may surge, racing forward several meters per day for weeks or even months.
-In 1986, the Hubbard Glacier in Alaska began to surge at the rate of 10 meters (32 feet) per day across the mouth of Russell Fjord.
+In 1986, the Hubbard Glacier in Alaska surged at the rate of 10 meters (32 feet) per day across the mouth of Russell Fjord.
 In only two months, the glacier had dammed water in the fjord and created a lake.
-This illustrates how quickly a surging glacier can change its surroundings.

 NSIDC's Glacier Glossary - Search and browse terms related to glaciers in NSIDC's comprehensive cryospheric glossary.